chrismswann/approvals_test/README.md

 # Views
 For demonstration, the post view contains the calls to the Post model.
 These would usually be in the controller.

+# Comments
+A comments scaffold has been added, almost identical to the Posts, to illustrate test the ease of adding in the approvable concern